bopopescu/Software_Engineering_Project/Demo 1 Documents Report/1_code/README1.txt

 Install the latest version of Node.js on your machine.

 Open the program “Node.js command prompt”.
 Cd into the downloaded folder.
-Keep cding until you are inside the folder Proximity Angular.
+Keep cding until you are inside the folder Proximity-Angular.

 Now run the command “npm install -g @angular/cli”.
 This installs Angular on your machine which is required to run our app locally.